Whither Education – An Apathy

-Even after half-a-century of Indian Independence, the fate of education, educators and students has hardly improved.
-The apathy of the power that be, including a large section of society, has not changed when it comes to human resource development and education.
-Even now there are more than four crore educated unemployed youths in India.
+Even after half a century of Indian Independence, the fate of education, educators, and students has hardly improved.
+The apathy of the power, including a large section of society, has not changed regarding human resource development and education.
+Even now, more than four crore educated unemployed youths are in India.

-India boasts of being world’s third knowledge power but effectively this is the lowest when judged against per thousand-population base.
+India boasts of being the world’s third knowledge power, but effectively, this is the lowest when judged against the per thousand-population base.
 Societal degradation, inflicted by political might, is reflected in educational institutions across India.
-Aberrations have become the rule on campuses that are infested with self-seekers and politicians.
+Aberrations have become the rule on campuses infested with self-seekers and politicians.

-Democratization of higher educational institutions, though a noble concept, has in the past 20 years turned campuses into a cauldron of stinking filth.
-These are managed by affiliations charged with little regard for excellence, honesty and intellectual probity.
-Unethical and politically-motivated decisions serve a few and are reflections of societal catharsis.
+Though a noble concept, the democratization of higher educational institutions has, in the past 20 years, turned campuses into a cauldron of stinking filth.
+These are managed by affiliations charged with little regard for excellence, honesty, and intellectual integrity.
+Unethical and politically motivated decisions serve a few and are reflections of societal catharsis.

 Geographic India consolidated into a polity by the British has muted into conglomerations of politically charged, disjointed entities and facsimiles of democratic degradation.
-The classic conservative yearning for an ordered polity and commensurate pursuit of knowledge on the campuses are missing.
+The classic conservative yearning for an ordered state and commensurate pursuit of knowledge on the campuses are missing.
 Whichever brand rules the country, this section of society commands no respect now.
-May it be students or teachers they don’t have a voice, they don’t constitute an essential service and education is not a national necessity.
+May it be students or teachers, they don’t have a voice, they don’t constitute an essential service, and education is not a national necessity.
 Being a state subject, educational policies suffer from innumerable deformities.

-Students of various educational institutes go on strike, almost yearly, demanding withdrawal of excessive fee hike.
-The tuition fees make up only about 13 per cent of annual expenditure in the present university education.
-It is now a formidable industry and the aim is to make money.
-Poor students, however, intelligent they may be, cannot afford to join colleges, professional institutions or courses.
-They may join such courses by putting their families under heavy debt of banks or financial institutions.
-Even in the USA, tuition fees contribute to about 15 per cent of the total annual expenditure on higher education.
+Students of various educational institutes go on strike almost yearly, demanding the withdrawal of excessive fee hikes.
+The tuition fees comprise only about 13 percent of annual expenditure in university education.
+It is now a formidable industry, and the aim is to make money.
+However intelligent they may be, poor students cannot afford to join colleges, professional institutions, or courses.
+They may join such practices by putting their families under heavy debt from banks or financial institutions.
+Even in the USA, tuition fees contribute to about 15 percent of the total annual expenditure on higher education.
 Nehru said: “If all is well with universities, it will be well with the nation.”
-Whereas Rabindranath Tagore once compared educated classes in India to “A second storey in an old building that was added in, but unfortunately the architect forgot to build a staircase between them.”
+Rabindranath Tagore once compared educated classes in India to “A second story in an old building that was added in, but unfortunately, the architect forgot to build a staircase between them.”

-Teaching profession is devalued in the country because the teachers can’t compete in our society, have no muscle power, are educated and hence behave differently.
-Neither do they have guts of creamy bureaucrats nor institutional support of any kind.
-A teacher can entertain you with a pale smile on hearing that this is the profession of nation builders, the cream of society and a noble profession.
-The next moment teacher will be branded as cancers in societal marrow, getting salary for no work, craving for power, equality in salary and status with the Class A government servants.
-The teacher was the consultant and conscience keeper of society till mid-century.
-One could identify him by his tattered clothes, emaciated pale face, soft voice and meek behavior.
+The teaching profession devalues the country because the teachers can’t compete in our society, have no muscle power, are educated, and behave differently.
+Neither do they have the guts of creamy bureaucrats nor institutional support.
+A teacher can entertain you with a pale smile on hearing that this profession is nation builders, the cream of society, and a noble profession.
+The next moment, teachers will be branded as cancers in societal marrow, getting a salary for no work, craving power, equality in pay, and status with the Class A government servants.
+The teacher was the consultant and conscience keeper of society till the mid-century.
+One could identify him by his tattered clothes, emaciated, pale face, soft voice, and meek behavior.
 He was the guru.
-That guru, comparatively having a better outfit now, has metamorphosed to a present teacher.
+That guru, comparatively having a better outfit now, has metamorphosed into a present teacher.